InfusionBot/Welcome-Bot/README.md

 ### Default channel

-The default welcome channel is set to `new-members`, commonly used welcome channels are:
+The default welcome channel is set to `member-log`, commonly used welcome channels are:
 - `welcome`
 - `new-members`
 - `member-log`